 Note: This road trip was updated specifically for the unique travel circumstances of 2021.
 Information is accurate at the time of publication; we recommend you contact businesses directly to confirm availability and familiarize yourself with their COVID policies.

 If you’re coming from Vancouver or the Lower Mainland, your trip begins by following the Trans Canada Highway 1 east through Burnaby, Surrey, Abbotsford, and Chilliwack, before arriving in Hope.
-There is also the option to follow the scenic route along Highway 7 east from Coquitlam.
+There is also the option to follow the BC Scenic 7 along Highway 7 east from Coquitlam.

 Fuel up with a big breakfast at Blue Moose Coffee House in Hope, then head into E.C.
 Manning Provincial Park.
 Covering over 83,000 hectares (205,000 acres) of thick forest, wildflower-carpeted alpine meadows, lakes, and the Cascade Mountains, this park is a recreational hub for all seasons.

 Manning Park Resort has a multitude of trails for hiking and interpretive excursions, including Wildflower Walks with a naturalist; the lakes offer fishing and non-motorized boating.
-Spend a day exploring, then unwind with a meal at the resort’s Pinewoods Dining Room before bedding down in the lodge, cabins, or under canvas.
+Spend a day exploring, then unwind with a meal at the resort’s Pinewoods Dining Room before renting one of the resort’s beginner Celestron FirstScope Telescope to do a little stargazing before bedding down in the lodge, cabins, or campsites.

 Stop in Princeton for some outdoor recreation, and a history lesson.
 Long before the arrival of gold miners, loggers, and fur traders, the area around Princeton is home to the Smelqmix (Similkameen) First Nation.
-Pick up a gold-panning map from the Visitor Information Centre and try your luck in along the sandy shore of Two Rivers Park, or hike through the valley of the Tulameen River on a portion of the historic Kettle Valley Rail Trail.
+Pick up a gold-panning map from the Visitor Information Centre and try your luck in along the sandy shore of Two Rivers Park.

 Reward yourself with a flaky butter tart or a hearty bowl of homemade soup at Thomasina’s, a bijou bakery and cafe housed in Princeton’s 1920s silent movie theatre, before heading to Hedley and the Hedley Museum.
 Or spend a summer afternoon floating down the Similkameen River—you can pick up a rubber tube from Hedley Country Market.